|

 Cherry Milk Chocolate Chip Muffins

-Place into the oven and bake at 425 for 5 minutes.
-Reduce the heat to 375 and continue baking for 13-15 minutes, or until a tester inserted into the center of a muffin comes out clean.
-Remove from the oven and cool for a few minutes in the pan before moving them to a cooling rack.
-Serve plain or with butter.
-Enjoy.
+Place into the oven and bake at 425 for 5 minutes, then reduce the heat to 350 degrees without opening the oven, continue baking for 13-15 minutes, or until a tester inserted into the center of a muffin comes out clean.
+Side Note: This step helps create the dome on the muffin top.

 Cherry Milk Chocolate Chip Muffins